 sum_of_n is variable assignment.
 If we counted the number of assignment statements, we would have a worthy approximation of the algorithm's execution time: there's an initial assignment statement (

-the_sum = 0) that is performed only once, followed by a loop that executes (
+total = 0) that is performed only once, followed by a loop that executes the loop body (

 We can denote this more succinctly with function , where .